n-mam/FOXPAD/README.md

 Install mysql on windows with default root password welcome

-create the db using the db.sql script

 clone this repo

+create the db using the db.sql script in the repo

 "npm install" from the repo root folder